pranaymanocha/PerceptualAudio/README.md

 Tested on Nvidia GeForce RTX 2080 GPU with Cuda (>=9.2) and CuDNN (>=7.3.0).
 CPU mode should also work with minor changes.

-## Basic Usage as a distance metric
+## Basic usage as a distance metric
 Example scripts to take the distance between 2 specific audio files and gives the perceptual distance between the files as measured by our models:
 ```python
 cd metric_code